Shenmue III: Development

 Shenmue III was developed by Suzuki's development studio Ys Net, with production, marketing, and publishing support from Sony and Shibuya Productions.
 Whereas Shenmue and Shenmue II were developed by between 250 and 300 people, Shenmue III had a core team of about 75, with a further 100 outsourced roles, excluding voice actors.
 Ten key staff had worked on the previous Shenmue games, including Suzuki, the second director Keiji Okayasu, the scenario director Takao Yotsuji, the writers Junichi Yoshida and Masahiro Yoshimoto, the character designers Kenji Miyawaki and Hideki Kawabata and the composer Ryuji Iuchi.
 The chief executive of Neilo, Takeshi Hirai, was a lead programmer on the first Shenmue.
 Other staff had worked on games such as The Legend of Zelda: Breath of the Wild and Sega franchises such as Streets of Rage and Virtua Fighter.
 Masaya Matsukaze and Corey Marshall reprised their roles as the Japanese and English voices of Ryo.
 The Indian studio Lakshya Digital provided additional character models.

 In November 2015, Suzuki visited China to promote the project and research the locations, traditional clothes and martial arts of Guilin.
 In a presentation at China's Chuapp conference that month, he said that Shenmue IIIs story and "composition" were complete and that "baseline research" with Unreal Engine 4 had begun.
 Suzuki chose the engine as it allowed the team to build prototypes quickly.
 In late 2015, the team began using Shenmue II characters to run simple battle and conversation tests.
 In February 2016, Suzuki demonstrated the weather effects, lighting and music at the Monaco Anime Game International Conference.
 By December, the game had left preproduction and motion capture and voice tests were under way.

 In June 2017, Shenmue III was delayed to the second half of 2018.
 According to Suzuki, it had become "bigger and more beautiful" than he expected through the use of new technology.
 That August, Suzuki announced that Ys Net had partnered with the publisher Deep Silver to publish Shenmue III globally.
 He told Eurogamer that this allowed them to make a larger open world, and that Sony and Sega were still supporting development.
 Ys Net released a teaser trailer on August 22, 2017.
 It received criticism for its "stiff" character models and animation.

 In May 2018, Ys Net and Deep Silver delayed Shenmue III until 2019.
 At the Gamescom trade fair that August, Deep Silver displayed a new trailer and announced a release date of August 27, 2019.
 A new trailer was shown in March 2019 at the Monaco Magic festival, showcasing the Guilin setting, fighting system, and several new characters.
 In June, Shenmue III was delayed to November 19.
 A new trailer, showcasing arcades and fighting gameplay, debuted at the Gamescom trade fair that August.

 Shenmue III includes a letter to fans from Suzuki expressing his hope to develop Shenmue IV.
+Suzuki told IGN he had created Shenmue III "for the fans", and that he planned to give Shenmue IV more mainstream appeal.